Summary

 We are committed to maintaining accurate, timely, relevant and appropriate information.

-Where requested, we will provide you with a copy of the Personal Information that we hold which relates to you, provided that the request is made in accordance with the APPs (contained in the Act).
+Where requested, we will provide you with a copy of the Personal Information that we hold about you, provided that the request is made in accordance with the Australian Privacy Principles (APPs) contained in the Act.
 We will also update any inaccurate information about you if you inform us that the information is inaccurate, out of date, incomplete, irrelevant or misleading.

-There are no charges for requesting access to or the correction of your Personal Information, however if the volume of information we hold is excessively large, we reserve our rights to charge you any reasonable administration fees (including fees for photocopying) associated with your request.
+There are no charges for requesting access to or the correction of your Personal Information.
+However, if the volume of information we hold is excessively large, we reserve our rights to charge you reasonable administration fees (including fees for photocopying) associated with your request.

 You may contact us to access your Personal Information or to correct inaccurate, out-of-date, incomplete, irrelevant or misleading Personal Information by: